vargiuscuola/shdoc/README.md

 If you want to generate documentation also for internal functions, you can use the directive `# @show-internal` anywhere in the file, probably better at the top of the file.

-## Constants, Environment Variables and Parameters
+## Constants, Global Variables and Settings
-shdoc will match comments in the following for constant, environment variables and parameters definitions:
+shdoc will match comments in the following for constant, global variables and settings definitions:
 ```sh
 # @constant-header Terminal color codes
 # @constant Color_Off                                       Disable color